-- Paid cooperative education placements (or internships) range from a few months to up to one year, and can take place in Australia or offshore.
-This enables companies to trial prospective employees, temporarily fill vacant positions and play a role in preparing the future workforce.
+- Cooperative education placements (or internships) – range from a few months to one year, and can take place inside or outside of Australia.

-- Voluntary placements last for a shorter time and provide valuable experience for a student, often within the not-for-profit sector.
+- Voluntary placements – are generally shorter and provide valuable experience for a student, often within the not-for-profit sector.

-- Industry-based projects may take the form of a research or problem-solving project, where the student and industry collaborate on a specific topic.
+- Industry and community-based projects – may take the form of a research or problem-solving project, where students and industry can collaborate on a specific topic.

-- Clinical or other professional placements usually form part of a student’s professional accreditation process, often within the health and community services sectors.
+- Clinical or other professional placements – usually form part of a student’s professional accreditation process.